-Each month Montana Innovation Partnership recommends a book.
-These books are recommended to all people that want to learn about entrepreneurship and innovation.
-If you have a book that other innovators would benefit from reading let us know.
+Each month we share book recommendations about entrepreneurship and innovation.
+There are definitely some classics and we hope the following offer you some fresh perspectives.
+If you have a book that other innovators would benefit from reading, let us know.

 April 2021 – Think Again by Adam Grant Adam Grant “examines the critical art of rethinking: learning to question your opinions and open other people’s minds, which can position you for excellence at work and wisdom in life.
 Intelligence is usually seen as the ability to think and learn, but in a rapidly changing world, there’s another set of cognitive skills that might matter more: the ability to rethink and unlearn.”